Streaming Naija: Supreme Court Dismisses PDP’s Double Nomination Case Against Tinubu–Shettima

 The Supreme Court’s decision firmly shut the door on attempts by political parties to challenge rival nominations through the courts.
 It reaffirmed that electoral competition must be fought at the ballot box, not through speculative litigation.

-For Nigeria’s democracy, the ruling remains a clear signal: the rule of law has boundaries, and political ambition must respect them.
+For Nigeria’s democracy, the ruling remains a clear signal that the rule of law has boundaries, and political ambition must respect them.

 0 Comments